Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 This is the most common roofing material in North America, with good reason.
 They’re beautiful, affordable, and reliable in all climates.

-Pros of Asphalt Shingles:
+Pros and Cons of Asphalt Shingles:

 Asphalt shingles are one of the most cost-effective roofing options, which makes them ideal for budget-conscious homeowners.
 They provide a solid level of protection and durability at a fraction of the cost of other materials like metal, slate, or tile.

-Ideal Use Cases for Asphalt Shingles:
+Ideal Use Cases for Asphalt Shingles

 Asphalt shingle roofs are a great option for budget-conscious homeowners as they are affordable to install and offer a good value.
 Choose them if you want to achieve solid weather protection and attractive aesthetics without the usual hefty expense of pricier materials like metal.